-Undergraduate students acquire an awareness of the complexity of factors relating to human interaction with the environment.
+Undergraduate students acquire an awareness of the complexity of factors relating to human interactions with the environment.
 They become acutely aware that environmental problems have both human and biophysical components, and gain knowledge of the general principles of human-environmental interactions, global habitability, environmental change and sustainable societies.
 The ENVS major includes introductory coursework in natural sciences, economics and mathematics; intermediate coursework in policy, ethics, economics and writing; and advanced coursework offered by several departments and programs across CU Boulder.

 Requirements